CMPSC350-Computational-Narrative-F2024/final-product-AlmostFaultTolerant/writing/prompt_journal.md

 6)
 generate an image with a flat brown ground with very little detail as well as a blue back ground also with no detail.
 The ground should begin about halfway up the image, and a floating white circle should be on top of the tree .
 The white circle has a deadpan expression and is holding a leash connected to a smiling rock .
 The floating white circle is pulling the rock up the tree with great difficulty.
 It's just a floating white circle with no legs or arms who is expressionless at the top of the tree while pulling up the smiling rock on the leash .

+8)
+generate an image with a flat brown ground with very little detail as well as a blue back ground also with no detail .
+The ground should begin about halfway up the image , and on top of the ground there is a smiling rock wearing a leash that is attached an floating white circle.
+The floating white circle is staring down at a puddle at it's own reflection .

+10)

+12)
+generate a cartoony minimalistic image of a pet rock who's smiling hopping up a rainbow road that's also smiling